Scattering of massive particles from black holes and naked singularities: Comparison between BH and N k S

-In contrast to BHs, which are characterized by an attractive gravitational force that traps everything, including light, within their event horizon, RN NkSs exhibit repulsive effective gravitational force inside an imaginary spherical surface of zero gravity, see Section~\ref{s:RN-metric}.
-This fundamental difference in the spacetime structure leads to distinct orbital dynamics around BHs and NkS.

-We consider two values of \(q=0.95, 1.05\) as for the analysis of the effective potential presented in Section~\ref{s:vEff}, see Fig.~\ref{fig:vEff-comp} We set \(\ell=3.5\) and the resulting trajectories shown in Fig.~\ref{fig:Orbits}.
+We consider two values of \(q=0.95, 1.05\) as we did for the analysis of the effective potential presented earlier.
+We set \(\ell=3.5M\) and the resulting trajectories shown in Fig.~\ref{fig:Orbits}.
 Before reaching the vicinity of the central singularity, the orbits exhibit similar behavior.
-In the BH case, orbits with a smaller impact parameter (larger $\epsilon^2$ assuming constant $\ell$, Eq.~\ref{eq:impact_par}) are captured by the BH.
-As the impact parameter increases under fixed specific angular momentum, the trajectories approach the \(\epsilon=1\) orbit, which is a consequence of Eq.~\ref{eq:impact_par}.
+In the BH case, orbits with a smaller impact parameter (larger $\varepsilon^2$ assuming constant $\ell$, Eq.~\ref{eq:impact_par}) are captured by the BH.
+As the impact parameter increases under fixed specific angular momentum, the trajectories approach the \(\varepsilon=1\) orbit, which is a consequence of Eq.~\ref{eq:impact_par}.
 Unlike the BH case, all orbits around the NkS are reflected back to infinity.
-For high impact parameters, these orbits also converge to the orbit with \(\epsilon=1\), following Eq.~\ref{eq:impact_par}.
-This is also visible in the Fig.~\ref{fig:cartOrbits} where we compare these two different configurations using the same initial setup but showing additional orbits and using a finer distribution of impact parameter $y_0$ (or specific energy $\epsilon^2$) values.
+For high impact parameters, these orbits also converge to the orbit with \(\varepsilon=1\), following Eq.~\ref{eq:impact_par}.
+This is also visible in Fig.~\ref{fig:cartOrbits}, where we compare these two different configurations using the same initial setup but showing additional orbits and using a finer distribution of impact parameter $y_0$ (or specific energy $\varepsilon^2$) values.

 Overall, we observe a significant difference in the deflection angles between the two cases.
-Notably, particles reflected by NkS are scattered in all directions.
-This is also evident in Fig.~\ref{fig:nearPeak}, where we show the NkS orbits with $\epsilon^2$ values above the peak of the centrifugal barrier at \(r_\textrm{uo}\).
-These are the orbits with low impact parameter that could be scattered at all angles.
-Orbits with \(\epsilon^2\approx V_{\textrm{eff}}^2 (r_\textrm{uo})\) will rotate around the singularity many times (e.g., the light green orbit in Fig.~\ref{fig:nearPeak}).
+Notably, particles reflected by NkSs are scattered in all directions.
+This is also evident in Fig.~\ref{fig:nearPeak}, where we show the NkS orbits with $\varepsilon^2$ values above the peak of the centrifugal barrier at \(r_\textrm{uco}\).
+These are the low impact parameter orbits that can be scattered at all angles.
+Orbits with \(\varepsilon^2\approx V_\ell^2 (r_\textrm{uco})\) will rotate around the singularity many times (e.g., the light green orbit in Fig.~\ref{fig:nearPeak}).
 Although the centrifugal barrier also exists in the BH case, orbits above the peak are always captured, which is the reason for this distinct feature of NkS.